astampoulis/makam/WIP.md

 - [ ] switch to using npm-installed makam for tests and everything?
 - [ ] add travis and mac binaries
 - [ ] test with a mac
+- [ ] clean up circle config (see if we can get rid of the excessive opam config exec)
 - [ ] publish 0.7.0 package to npm